 What Is A Free Registry For Adopted People Or A California Adoption Database?

 These are passive mutual consent lists of people who volunteer their name, birth date, county and state of birth and whether they are searching for an adoptee, biological parent, sibling or other relative.
 It is posted on the Internet so that the registrant can be found if the other party searches and attempts to reconnect.
 They are maintained by individuals concerned with uniting people who may not know each others names and are relying on biographical information that each may know: a date of birth, name of the hospital where one was born, the doctor, the city and county of the birth and the adoption agency.
 Government organizations, state or county social services and adoption agencies don’t post this information or host websites of registries or databases because most state laws prohibit disclosing adoption birth records.
 Therefore, any registry is going to have few listings compared to the number of children born who were matched with adopting parents.
 And usually when the child becomes an adult, she (or a sibling) is the one who initiates the search, not the natural parent, who may long for reunion but is not actively seeking connection.

-How Do I Find My Birth Parents?
+How Do I Find Birth Parents In A Closed Adoption?

 The California Department of Social Services website offers faint hope to adoptees, birth parents or adoptive family who seek to obtain the original birth certificate or the adoption file: “You must show good and compelling cause for the granting of the order.
 It is at the sole discretion of the court as to whether any documents from the adoption record will be released.”
 Most courts will not grant the petition except for particular medical conditions.
 This is not a hopeless situation and the possibility for finding family members through alternative means is still very good.
 The options remaining for finding birth or adoptive family or opening access to the adoption file: